Rede Mundial

-Rede Mundial, also known as TV Mundial is a Brazilian Christian charismatic television network owned by pastor Valdemiro Santiago.
+Rede Mundial, also known as TV Mundial is a Brazilian television broadcaster headquartered in the city of São Paulo.
+The station is operated by Intertevê Serviços Ltda., a company affiliated with the World Church of God's Power, founded by Valdemiro Santiago de Oliveira.

 History

 The network was founded in 2006 as a cable TV and IPTV.
-In November 2008 the network launched it's studios "Cidade Mundial: A Mão de Deus está Aqui".
+In November 2008 the network launched its studios "Cidade Mundial: A Mão de Deus está Aqui".
 It consisted of various sets, an area for the host and guests, panels with the Igreja Mundial logo, images of animals, and a replica of a mountain.

 On December 11, 2008, Igreja Mundial rented airtime on Band to broadcast programming from Rede Mundial.
 Its programming was restricted from 2:00 am to 6:00 am.
 On the same month, Igreja Mundial rented airtime on CNT to broadcast Rede Mundial programming from the period of 5:00 pm to 7:00 pm.

 On August 10, 2008, the network started broadcasting via UHF in Metropolitan São Paulo and in satellite via Rede 21.

 On December 15, leaders of TV Universal managed to get Rede 21 to broadcast religious programming for 22 hours a day.

 In 2009 it got its first affiliates in Amazonas, Mato Grosso, Alagoas, and Teresina.

 On September 15 TV Alagoas decided to stop broadcasting SBT's signal and to start broadcasting Rede Mundial's signal.
 This move shocked viewers of the channel and Silvio Santos, owner of SBT, which were not informed of the change.
 The broadcaster was harshly criticized for its attitude without prior notice and was even accused of transforming the channel into a place for telecults for an evangelical church, disrespecting the Catholic majority of the state's population.

 The value of the contract was revealed: the church paid the broadcaster R$650,000 reais of the R$1,000,000 reais that the church collects per month from the very few faithful of the church in Alagoas.

 The broadcaster regretted the agreement and due to delays in paying rent, pressure from viewers and very low audience ratings, it decided to return to broadcasting SBT from May 31, 2010.

 In February 2011 the broadcaster started to have a signal in Mato Grosso do Sul through channel 46 UHF, which until then broadcast RedeTV!.
 Valdemiro did not renew his partnership with Boas Novas Television and since June 30, 2011, Rede Mundial was no longer broadcast in the Northern region of Brazil.

 In January 2014 Boas Novas Television returned to transmitting the station's signal.

 At midnight on June 16, 2012, the broadcaster's signal arrives in Rio de Janeiro through TV Passaponte, which replaced SescTV's signal.